Charter schools in the United States

-Charter schools in the United States are primary or secondary education institutions that are public schools which are publicly funded and operate independently, rather than being controlled by local school districts.
-Charter schools have a contract with local school districts or other authorizing bodies which allow them to operate.
-These contracts, or charters, are how charters schools bear their name.
-They do not charge tuition, as they are funded with public tax dollars.
-Charter schools are subject to fewer rules than traditional state schools in exchange for greater accountability.
-Proponents argue that they are meant to serve underserved communities that wish to have alternatives to their neighborhood school.
-All charters are tuition free and open to all students, with the vast majority being either freestanding and independent and run as a non-profit organization.
+Charter schools in the United States are primary or secondary education institutions which receive government funding but operate with a degree of autonomy or independence from local public school districts.
+Charter schools have a contract with local public school districts or other governmental authorizing bodies that allow them to operate.
+These contracts, or charters, are how charter schools bear their name.
+Charter schools are open to all students, depending on capacity, and do not charge tuition.
+7.4 percent of all public school students attended a charter school in the 2021–2022 school year.

+The rules governing charter schools, and how they are authorized, differ in each of the states that allow them.

+Charter schools may also fundraise independently, in addition to the funding they receive from the government.
+Charters can be run as either non-profit or for-profit institutions.
 However, there are some for-profit management organizations that hold charters, though these are only allowed in Arizona.
 Only non-profit charters can receive donations from private sources, just the same as traditional public schools.

-As of 2016–2017 there were an estimated 6,900 public charter schools in 42 states and the District of Columbia (2016–17) with approximately 3.1 million students, a sixfold increase in enrollment over the past 15 years.
-In 2015 alone, more than 400 new charter schools opened while 270 schools closed due to low enrollment, lack of finances or low performance.
-Waiting lists grew from an average of 233 in 2009 to 277 in 2012, with places allocated by a lottery.
+As of 2021-2022 there were an estimated 7,800 public charter schools in 46 states and the District of Columbia, with approximately 3.7 million students In the 2021-2022 school year, 291 new charter schools opened.
 They educate the majority of children in New Orleans Public Schools.
 Some charter schools provide a specialized curriculum (for example in arts, mathematics, or vocational training).